Alex Parks

-Alexandra Rebecca Parks (born 26 July 1984) is an English singer-songwriter.
-Parks was entered into the BBC Television programme, Fame Academy by her father.
-It was a show that she went on to win.
-Soon after winning Fame Academy, she released her first album entitled Introduction, which went double platinum in the United Kingdom and gold in several other European countries.
-In 2005 she released her second album, Honesty.
+Alexandra Rebecca Parks (born 26 July 1984) is a retired English singer-songwriter.
+In 2003 Parks won the second series of the BBC Television programme Fame Academy immediately followed by the release of her first album entitled Introduction, which went double platinum in the United Kingdom and gold in several other European countries.
+In 2005 she released her second album, Honesty, but was subsequently dropped by her record label in February 2006.

-Parks was dropped by her label, Polydor, on 8 February 2006.
-Parks stated that the move was a mutual decision and that things had not worked out.